jescrich/nestjs-workflow/README.md

     private readonly orderEntityService: OrderEntityService ) {
     const workflowDefinition = {
+      states: {
-      FinalStates: [OrderStatus.Completed, OrderStatus.Failed],
+        finals: [OrderStatus.Completed, OrderStatus.Failed],
-      IdleStates: [OrderStatus.Pending, OrderStatus.Processing, OrderStatus.Completed, OrderStatus.Failed],
+        idles: [OrderStatus.Pending, OrderStatus.Processing, OrderStatus.Completed, OrderStatus.Failed],
+        failed: OrderStatus.Failed,
+      },
-      Transitions: [
+      transitions: [
         // Your transitions here
       ],
-      FailedState: OrderStatus.Failed,

-      // You can still include Entity here, but it will be overridden by the injected service
+      // You can still include entity here, but it will be overridden by the injected service
-      Entity: {
+      entity: {
         new: () => new Order(),
         // other methods...
       }